aaroexxt/RPIInstaller/README.md

 # RPIInstaller
 RPIInstaller is a simple collection of Shell scripts that I use to install a few programs that I use a lot on the Raspberry Pi.
-This script will allow you to install common utilities like OpenCV, WebIOPi, and much more without the hassle of using the command line.
+This script will allow you to install common utilities like OpenCV, WebIOPi, MJPG-Streamer and much more, without the hassle of using the command line.
 # Installation
 To use, simply download the installer.sh file to your machine.
 Run installer.sh using sudo, and it will walk you through the installation.
 # Footnotes